wechto/paper/README.md

   an agent continually relabels and imitates the trajectories it generates to progressively learn goal-reaching behaviors from scratch.

-  :curly_loop: [Reward-Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) :+1: :fire: conditioning on the reward rather than goal state
+  :curly_loop: [Reward-Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) :+1: :fire: :volcano:  ​

   Non-expert trajectories collected from suboptimal policies can be viewed as optimal supervision, not for maximizing the reward, but for matching the reward of the given trajectory.
+Any experience collected by an agent can be used as optimal supervision when conditioned on the quality of a policy.

   :curly_loop: [Search on the Replay Buffer: Bridging Planning and Reinforcement Learning](https://arxiv.org/pdf/1906.05253.pdf) :fire: :+1:  ​ ​